-Under Rule 23(a)(3), the claims or defenses of the representative party must be typical of the class.
-Here, Wells Fargo placed student loan collection calls to Plaintiffs' cell phones using an ATDS, just as it placed student loan collection calls to the cell phones of absent Class Members using an ATDS.
-As a result, Plaintiffs' claims are typical of the claims of the members of the class.
+Here, Wells Fargo Dealer Services placed calls concerning auto financing to Mr. Luster's cell phone using an ATDS, just as it placed calls concerning auto financing to the cell phones of the other members of the class using an ATDS.
+As a result, Mr. Luster's claims are typical of the claims of the members of the class.
 See Gehrich, 316 F.R.D. at 224 ("The proposed class also satisfies . . . typicality.
-Each class member suffered roughly the same alleged injury: receipt of at least one phone call or text message from Chase to her cell phone."); accord Manno v.
+Each class member suffered roughly the same alleged injury: receipt of at least one phone call or text message from Chase to her cell phone."); Bellows, 2008 WL 4155361, at 6 ("Also, in my judgment, the typicality requirement is met here.
+Plaintiff alleges that NCO violated the TCPA by calling his cellular telephone, without 'prior express consent,' using an 'automatic telephone dialing system' or an 'artificial or prerecorded voice.'
+Plaintiff's claims are identical to the claims of the Class Members."); accord Manno v.
 Healthcare Revenue Recovery Grp., LLC, 289 F.R.D.
 674, 687 (S.D.
 Fla.
 2013) ("The Court also finds that Manno's claims are typical of the TCPA class.").